imsibaja/eds213-lego-database/README.md

 # LEGO Database

-This houses the repo in which i aim to answer the question, which colors are used in the star was lego theme?
+This houses the repo in which i aim to answer the question,

+*Which colors are used in the lego star wars sets?*

 simply run data_clean.ipynb and you can recreate this too.

-References and / or Acknowledgements
+## References and / or Acknowledgements

 I acknogledge myself. this is the [data](https://www.kaggle.com/datasets/rtatman/lego-database?select=colors.csv)

+## Dependencies
+Dependencies can be found in the dependencies.txt file.

+## Repo Structure
 ```
 eds213-lego-database
 │